corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 * Update the password you use to access CENM services.
 * Set up and switch between contexts - allowing you to perform tasks across multiple servers with minimum effort to switch between them.
-* Perform tasks in Identity manager.
+* Perform tasks in Identity Manager.
 * Access the Network Map.
 * Manage zones.
 * Perform tasks in signer services.